Biolife Health Center Health Technologies

 Biofeedback Therapy

-Biofeedback is a technique you can use to learn to control some of your body's functions, such as your heart rate.
+Biofeedback is a technique to learn to control some of your body's functions, such as your heart rate.
 During biofeedback, you're connected to electrical sensors that help you receive information about your body.
-This feedback helps you make subtle changes in your body, such as relaxing certain muscles, to achieve the results you want, such as reducing pain.
-In essence, biofeedback gives you the ability to practice new ways to control your body, often to improve a health condition or physical performance.
-Biofeedback, sometimes called biofeedback training, is used to help manage many physical and mental health issues, including anxiety, ADHD, Chronic pain, Depression, Focus, Attention and Creativity, Stress, Sleep Problems, Learning Issues, Memory and Sports Performance.
+This feedback helps you make subtle changes in your body, such as relaxing certain muscles, to achieve desired results, such as reducing pain.
+In essence, biofeedback allows you to practice new ways to control your body, often to improve a health condition or physical performance.

 Biometrics